REPORT: toe beans an excellent source of Vitamin EEEEEEE - The Beaverton

 The researchers made the discovery after the rigorous evaluation of more than eight hundred ethically sourced cat floof specimens over the course of several thousand naptimes.

-“The experiment was difficult, but absolutely worth it,” said Dr. Axel Shepherd, cat hoarder and lead researcher on the project.
+“The experiment was difficult, but absolutely worth ,” said Dr. Axel Shepherd, local cat hoarder and lead researcher on the project.
 “We were inspired to conduct the study after realizing that ‘toe bean’ is an almost perfect rhyme for ‘protein’, which we discovered while making up songs to sing to the around the lab… so surely they had to have some sort of nutritional benefit.”

 “Toe beans”, of course, is the precise zoological classification term for the magical squishy pads of delight that adorn the bottom of cats’ perfect little murder mittens.
 In addition to being a rich source of Vitamin EEEEEEE, the researchers found toe beans to be an excellent source of Vitamin :3, fur-lick acid, and fi-purr.
 Some toe beans may be rich in calico-cium, as well, but this varies based on the colouring of the beanstalk.